mtlynch/mtlynch.io/content/posts/zig-strings-call-c-code/index.md

 ---
-title: "A Beginner's Introduction to Zig Strings"
+title: "Using Zig Strings to Call C Code"
 date: 2023-12-01T10:37:03-05:00
 ---